flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 First things first: The disc drive.

 ...
-Well, to this date, **the drive hasn't been cracked**.
+Well, to this date, **the drive hasn't been publicly cracked**.
+There have been reports about the development of 'WiiKeyU' [@anti_piracy-wiiukey], a drive emulator that can load disc images, but nothing ever reached the stores.

-Considering the low adoption of Blu-Ray drives throughout the Wii U's lifecycle, I presume there wasn't enough enthusiasm to crack the drive and/or deeply research its new protection methods.
+Considering the low adoption of Blu-ray drives throughout the Wii U's lifecycle, I presume there wasn't enough enthusiasm to crack the drive and/or deeply research its new protection methods.
 For the curious, the Wii U's motherboard now authenticates with the drive in a similar way to the [Xbox 360's drive](xbox-360#tab-19-1-first-party-security) and, from there, all communication appears encrypted [@games-drive].

 That leaves us with two remaining targets (IOSU and Cafe OS) and, this time, there's plenty of research done.